thesquarefoot/graphql_includable/README.md

 ```

 ## Migrating from 0.4 to 0.5
 With version 0.5 a new, more powerful GraphQLIncludable API has been introduced.
-This is currently namespaced behind `GraphQLIncludable` and
+This is currently namespaced behind `GraphQLIncludable::New` and
 any associated attributes are prefixed with `new_`, for example `new_includes` vs the old API's `includes`.

 Namespacing this API allows applications to run the old and new APIs side by side, there is no need for a big bang migration.

 **Version 0.5 is the last verion to support the old API.**
-You should migrate to version 0.5 before any future versions as `GraphQLIncludable` namespace and, more critically, the `new_` prefix will
+You should migrate to version 0.5 before any future versions as `GraphQLIncludable::New` namespace and, more critically, the `new_` prefix will
 be dropped from `new_includes`, interferring with and breaking the old `includes_from_graphql` API.

 In order to simplify the implementation and improve connection support, ActiveRecord introspection was removed.
 This means your GraphQL `field`s